 - A second home is defined as 1-unit property (including condominiums, and PUDs), unless otherwise indicated in a process or program fact sheet, that the borrower occupies for some portion of the year in addition to their principal residence.
 A borrower may have more than one second home. - While second homes are often located in a vacation/resort area although not always, the property must be suitable for year-round occupancy.
 A second home should not be in the same market as the borrower's primary residence.
-However, there are exceptions, such as: - o Property located in a recreational area which is part of the metropolitan area (e.g., beach house), or - o Property used to minimize commuting problems (e.g., a Manhattan condominium owned by a Connecticut resident working in New York City). - There are no specific mileage requirements with regards to the distance between the primary and second home.
-Good judgement must prevail, and all of the following criteria must be considered for second homes: - Rental income received from the second home may not be used to offset the expense of a second home and cannot be used as qualifying income. - o 2-4-unit properties are not eligible as a second home. - The property must be occupied by the borrower for at least the same period of time as it is rented out to third parties and must not rent out the property to third parties for more than 4 months out of every 12 months. - The borrower must retain exclusive control over the property. - The sales contract or appraisal must not reflect that there are timeshare arrangements or any other rental agreements that requires the property to be rented. - o If the borrower utilizes a management company to assist in renting the unit when the borrower is not using it, the
+However, there are exceptions, such as: - Property located in a recreational area which is part of the metropolitan area (e.g., beach house), or - Property used to minimize commuting problems (e.g., a Manhattan condominium owned by a Connecticut resident working in New York City). - There are no specific mileage requirements with regards to the distance between the primary and second home.
+Good judgement must prevail, and all of the following criteria must be considered for second homes: - o Rental income received from the second home may not be used to offset the expense of a second home and cannot be used as qualifying income. - 2-4 unit properties are not eligible as a second home. - The property must be occupied by the borrower for some portion of the year - The borrower must retain exclusive control over the property - The sales contract or appraisal must not reflect that there are timeshare arrangements or any other rental agreements that requires the property to be rented. - o If the borrower utilizes a management company to assist in renting the unit when the borrower is not using it, the borrower may not give the management company complete control over the occupancy of the property.